mattan42/CPP-Template-Bootcamp/Stages/2/problem/README.md

 ## Limitations

 - Do not modify the `main.cpp`.

+> [!NOTE]
+> You can comment tests in order to solve the stage step-by-step.

 - Do not use c++20 features - concepts, contraints, `requires`, etc...
 - Do not use c++17's `if constexpr` feature.